 Our mortgage is up for renewal in early 2021 which should be our final mortgage term – ever!

-I’m tempted to lock into a 5-year fixed term in order to kill off the mortgage debt.
-(We’re currently in a 5-year variable rate mortgage paying just over 1.5%.
-While that is excellent, I simply don’t see rates staying down for the next five years.)
+I’m tempted to lock into a 5-year fixed term or get a 5-year variable.
+(We’re currently in a 5-year variable rate mortgage paying under 2%.)

 Thoughts readers?
 Would you stay variable or go fixed for this, my final mortgage term?